wp-plugins/multiple-content-blocks/readme.txt

 2. The edit page will get the editors

 == Changelog ==

+= 2.2 =
+* Implemented the new editor function
+* Compatible with 3.3!

 = 2.1 =
 * Fixed the bug that caused errors to show in the meta box when there was no template